 We determined the deliverables under Capricor's Collaboration Agreement with Janssen did not meet the criteria to be considered separate accounting units for the purposes of revenue recognition.
 As a result, we recognized revenue from non-refundable, upfront fees ratably over the term of our performance under the agreement.
 The upfront payments received, pending recognition as revenue, are recorded as deferred revenue and are classified as a short-term or long-term liability on the consolidated balance sheets and amortized over the estimated period of performance.
-We periodically review the estimated performance period of our contract based on the progress of our project.
+We periodically review the estimated period of our contract based on the progress of our project.
+As of June 30, 2017, the full amount of income has been recognized under the Janssen Agreement.